-Your ratio of debt to income is a formula lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other recurring debts have been met.
+Your debt to income ratio is a formula lenders use to calculate how much money is available for your monthly home loan payment after you meet your various other monthly debt payments.

 Understanding your qualifying ratio

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-Recurring debt includes payments on credit cards, auto payments, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes things like car payments, child support and monthly credit card payments.

 Some example data: